mgkwill/kolla/doc/bifrost.rst

 Bring your own ssh key
 ----------------------
-To use your own ssh key after you have generated the ``passwords.yml`` file update the private and public keys under bifrost_ssh_key.
+To use your own ssh key after you have generated the passwords.yml file update the private and public keys under bifrost_ssh_key.

 Known issues
 ============

-SSH daemon not running
+SSH deamon not running
 ----------------------
 By default sshd is installed in the image but may not be enabled.
-If you encounter this issue you will have to access the server physically in recovery mode to enable the ssh service.
-If your hardware supports it, this can be done remotely with ipmitool and serial over lan.
-For example
+If you encounter this issue you will have to access the server phyically in recovery mode to enable the ssh service.
+If your hardware supports it, this can be done remotely with ipmitool and serial over lan.  e.g.

 .. code-block:: console